epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 #Exercise 3 - Running the clean GWAS
 We will now run the final ‘clean’ GWAS for BMI.
+This requires you to edit some scripts.

 To do this, copy the `unclean_gwas.sh` to a new script using `cp unclean_gwas.sh {newfilename}`

 Edit the file to use the new ‘clean’ GWAS data, remove the covar-name option so it includes all principle component covariates in the model and output to a new file named `bmi_clean`

-Run the script.
+Run the script ---- This should now be running the clean GWAS

 You’ll notice at this point that the script is going to take a long time to run!
 So once you get bored waiting, hit `ctrl-c` to cancel and go to the `results/` directory where you can see the pre-made results file.

+Now we will make some plots......

 Go back to `./scripts`